RoboCop (2014 film): Development

 "I wanted to make a film that is passed into the near future.
 Now the Aronofsky's script was going 3000 years in the future when humanity would have lost the notion of morality and the only place wherein could recover this concept was in the RoboCop program.
 It has nothing to do with what I wanted, so I did not even read the script."

 — —Director José Padilha, on Darren Aronofsky's initial script.

 Sony Pictures Entertainment's Screen Gems division first announced that it was working on a new RoboCop film in late 2005; no further details were given.
 In November 2006, Bloody Disgusting reported that the RoboCop remake had been halted.
-In March 2008, RoboCop was mentioned in an Metro-Goldwyn-Mayer (MGM) press release regarding franchises it would be developing in the future.
+In March 2008, RoboCop was mentioned in a Metro-Goldwyn-Mayer (MGM) press release regarding franchises it would be developing in the future.
 An MGM poster displayed at the Licensing International Expo of June 2008 read, "RoboCop coming 2010."
 The studio met with Darren Aronofsky to discuss the possibility of him directing the film.
 At the 2008 San Diego Comic-Con, Aronofsky was confirmed to direct the "2010 RoboCop" film, with David Self writing the script.
+In October of 2008, science fiction author and screenwriter Harlan Ellison confirmed that he and his fellow screenwriter Josh Olson had been similarly approached to write for the film but that they had both decided to decline the offer.
 The release date was postponed to 2011.
 At San Diego Comic-Con in July 2009, MGM representatives stated only that the film would be pushed back to summer 2010 or a later date, due to scheduling conflicts with the director (most likely Aronofsky).
 MGM representatives would neither confirm nor deny if Aronofsky was still connected with the project.